All that is necessary for the triumph of evil is that good man do nothing.

 I finished at the Academy in 2001 and September 11 occurred when I was still wet behind the ears, assigned some mundane tasks until "something happened".
 It did.
 Looking at the images on TV of Ground Zero, we sat, stunned, waiting for travel orders while I tried to not let it out that I had a brother who worked at the Pentagon, his office there smoking on TV.
 There was no talk, just a breathing that bordered on keening, looking at one another, our team leader, with an alert, profound justice as though we had already seen through the flames to where we would be, the shape of the disaster of which we could not speak.
 That day was trial by fire.

-When I look at that stone behind the desk, I can't help but connected to the event from which it came, vowing never to forget.
+When I look at that stone behind the desk, I can't help but connect to the event from which it came, vowing never to forget.
 There is something about a physical remnant of such places, those hallowed spots in which the innocent died, that bears with it the same quality of perspective as those who stood in its shadow, as though the object itself is speaking to us.
 It speaks to us in silent and profound significance, whispering its own truths.

 When I'm out in the field I remember as well.
 Around me, there is only musing sound, as shadows hang aloft as if from invisible wire, hovering above what remains for eyes to see.
 A place severed from the living, spectral shadow among that place of circumscribed desolation, filled with the voice of wasted lives and murmuring regret.
 There, only those left here, who remember history, who will gather what remains, cataloging it for infinity.